fbpx

 Jump to Recipe Print Recipe

-a tall glass with iced ube latte
+A tall glass with iced ube latte on a wooden board.

 What is Ube?